 Now right-click Controller0 > New, and then click DWORD(32-bit) Value.
 Type EnumDevice1, and hit Enter.

 Next, right-click EnumDevice1, click Modify, type 1 in the Value data box, and then click OK.

 Restart your PC.

-6] If you are facing this problem on Windows 8.1, Widows 8, Windows 7 or Windows Vista, then see this post – CD, DVD, Blu-ray disc drive is not showing.
-Maybe the Fix It will help you.
+TIP: If you are facing this problem you may also see this post – CD, DVD, Blu-ray disc drive is not showing.
+Maybe the Fix-It will help you.

 Related reads you may want to take a look at: